harmony-one/x/progress/sergey-karasev.md

 2023-12-11 Mon: I am continuing to work on the UserAPI component tests.
-I have [added component tests for the methods deleteUserAccount, updateUser, and register](https://github.com/harmony-one/x/pull/334).
+I have [added component tests for the methods deleteUserAccount, updateUser, purchase, and register](https://github.com/harmony-one/x/pull/334) and code coverage for UserAPI has increased to 97.3%.

 ---